 I noticed the importance of getting my body moving outside in the first lockdown.
 Some days I wouldn’t leave the house at all, barely moving from my kitchen to my bedroom and found the next day so much harder.
 Now, I set a reminder in my diary around lunchtime to go for a walk.
 I started running again and getting out on my bike.
 If you can’t go outside, there are some great free online workouts – including yoga and stretching – which are essential for our overall health.
 Without movement we get restless, our minds race and we can’t sleep.
 I’ll write more on exercise and mental health in future posts – but trust me when I say this is probably the most important tip on this list.

 3. Work in another space to your rest space

 As I’ve mentioned, I work in my bedroom.
 Not all of us can work in shared living spaces or have homes big enough to dedicate a room or wall to home office supplies.
 However, I did invest in a foldable desk over summer and use a second monitor (ask your employer for this).
 It takes me under five minutes to set up in the morning and take down at night, and means I have a space conducive to working that also doesn’t remind me of work when I’m trying to sleep.
 Our minds need boundaries – literally don’t bring work to bed with you.

 4. Call your colleagues

 Yes, we’ve all had more video-chats than ever this year, but working from home can feel like miscommunication-central.
 You think: if I log off for an hour have others too, why someone hasn’t responded, that tone was weird, are they mad at me, do they understand my instruction, was I clear, do they even like me?
-PICK UP THE PHONE (or G-Meet or Zoom…).
+PICK UP THE PHONE (or Zoom…).
 Humans are social beings and we do better when we communicate directly.